Playing The Game

 “I love it.
 Thanks.”
 He stopped there.
 The emotions bubbling to the surface had overwhelmed him.

 She took her phone out of the pocket of her jacket.
 She tapped on the screen, moved the chair nearer him and showed him the picture of the tiniest baby he had ever seen.
 Being inside the incubator made her seem really small.
-Her eyes were alert.
-Bright.
-Gaze fiery.
+Her eyes were alert though.
+Bright and strong.

 He gasped.
 He wasn’t sure if to be happy or sad.
 The child had spent her first few days suffering because of him.
 “You wouldn’t have had her that early if not for me.”